 OR and NOT filter support is not required for the Local SMS or SOA.

 NOT filter support is not required for the NPAC SMS.
+The NPAC will support filtering using the NOT operator for M-GET requests from the local systems, but will not support filtering using the NOT operator for any other operations (e.g., M-SET, M-DELETE).

 Filtering requests with a scope will not be issued to the Local SMS or SOA by the NPAC SMS for any object other than the subscriptionVersion and numberPoolBlock objects.
 No query will be used that requests both subscription versions and number pool blocks at the same time..